downdouble/just_checking_functionality/README.md

   * large
   * huge
 Tune the servers based on the expected load and available memory.
 Legal sizes are "tiny", "small", "medium", "large", and "huge".
 We recommend you start at the default and raise the setting if you have extra memory.
 The default is "tiny".

+  * I'd want to get a coffee with an engineer or other SME to learn more about path_search and what it actually means.
+I'm not sure how the aggressiveness number works, along with the follow-on elements around path search.

 * Database section